paquettm/420-302-VA_A24/Adruino_IDE_ESP32_dependencies.md

    a.
 Go to "File" > "Examples" > "01.Basics" > "Blink."

    b.
-Modify the LED pin number if necessary (the default is usually pin 2).
+Compile the sketch by clicking the checkmark symbol to the top left.
+You should get a success message in the console below, with the statement that

    c.
 Click the "Upload" button (right arrow icon) to compile and upload the sketch to your ESP32 board.
+You should see the "Hard resetting via RTS pin..." message in the console when done.

    d.
-You should see the LED on your ESP32 board blink.
+You should see the LED on your ESP32 board blink... otherwise, modify the LED pin number if necessary because you don't have an onboard LED or it won't compile.
+You can use pin 2, connect an extenal LED and recompile.

-That's it!
-You have successfully installed the ESP32 board support and dependencies on the Arduino IDE and uploaded a basic sketch to your ESP32 board.
+If you see a LED blink, you have successfully installed the ESP32 board support and dependencies on the Arduino IDE and uploaded a basic sketch to your ESP32 board.
 You can now start developing and uploading your own projects to the ESP32 board using the Arduino IDE.

+Another great sketch to test out your ESP32 module is the "File" > "Examples" > "01.Basics" > "DigitalReadSerial." which allows you to verify the ESP32 is connected and functional through the "Tools" > "Serial Monitor".